aurovrata/post-my-contact-form-7/README.txt

 the default configuration of the plugin mapped custom posts are only visible in the dashboard.
 This a security feature.
 If you want your posts to be visible on the front-end, then you need to change the registration attributes.
 See this [screenshot](https://ps.w.org/post-my-contact-form-7/assets/screenshot-7.png) for the posts settings you need to enable or disable for making your posts public as well as queryable on the front-end.

-If you have created a custom taxonomy for your post, you can include these into your main menu by enabling them in the Appearance->Menu [screen opttions](https://codex.wordpress.org/Dashboard_Screen#Screen_Options) dropdown of your Dashboard.
+If you have created a custom taxonomy for your post, you can include these into your main menu by enabling them in the Appearance->Menu [screen options](https://codex.wordpress.org/Dashboard_Screen#Screen_Options) dropdown of your Dashboard.

 = 18.
 I mapped some fields to post meta-fields, why can't I see them in the dashboard? =

-When you map your form fields to the custom post meta fields, you need to to ensure that these meta-fields are displayed in the post edit page of yoru dashboard using [meta-boxes](https://developer.wordpress.org/reference/functions/add_meta_box/).
+When you map your form fields to the custom post meta fields, you need to to ensure that these meta-fields are displayed in the post edit page of your dashboard using [meta-boxes](https://developer.wordpress.org/reference/functions/add_meta_box/).
 You can custom [create these meta-boxes](https://www.smashingmagazine.com/2011/10/create-custom-post-meta-boxes-wordpress/) in  your functions.php file or you can also use a plugin.
-However, without these meta-boxees you won't be able to see your field values when you edit your posts.
+However, without these metaboxes you won't be able to see your field values when you edit your posts.

 = 19.
 Why does my form page have no-cache metas ? =
-As of v3.0.0 the no-cache metas have been added by default to pages with embeded forms that are being mapped by this plugin.
+As of v3.0.0 the no-cache metas have been added by default to pages with embedded forms that are being mapped by this plugin.
 Note this does not affect pages with forms which are not mapped.
 This is done to ensure that forms with pre-loaded field values (saved draft forms or forms with pre-filled values) are not being cached by the browser and as a result load spurious values.

 If your form is not being saved by users and not being pre-filled, then you may decide to disable the no-cache metas with the following filter, `